robertluo/Edn.Net/README.md

  - Null value `nil`
  - Boolean
  - String
- - a number.
-TODO now can only be float, should introduce integer
+ - a number
+   - as integer (int64)
+   - as bigint
+   - as float
+   - as decimal
  - Keyword
  - Symbol.
  - Set.